thm-projects/frag.jetzt/development-docker.md

 Start Docker via the "Docker QuickStart Terminal".
 In contrast to Docker Desktop, started containers are not accessible via localhost, but via an given IP.
 In order for frag.jetzt to access the backend in Docker, port forwarding must be set up on the corresponding ports.
 To do this, the "VirtualBox Manager" must be started.
 The virtual machine "default" must be configured here.

 To set up port forwarding for this VM, proceed as follows:
-* Right click on the VM
+* Right-click on the VM
 * Change
 * Network
 * Advanced